The first time I ate stuffed bell peppers was nearly twelve years ago, on Christmas Day, 2006. And it was the only thing I ate that day.

 - Dice the mozzarella and add half to the bowl keeping the rest as a topping.

-- Drizzle olive oil onto the mix.
+- Drizzle olive oil into the mix.
 Add the chopped basil and salt and pepper.
 Give it all a good stir.

 - Add the mix back inside the peppers.
 When full, layer over the rest of the mozzarella.
 If it doesn’t all fit, don’t panic.
 You can add any leftovers to the sauce.